tropiano/tropianhs/_posts/2025-03-03-february-report.md

 ## [Data Internships][datainternships]

 No newsletter sent this month.
 But I improved the website a bit, now it has a slightly better look and the DB is more stable.
-There are still some hiccups
+There are still some hiccups in the job fetching mechanism.
+My plan is to solve them next, and then launch again on ProductHunt, trying to sell the project.

-But my subscribers' growth has stagnated.
-I am now around 2050 subscribers, almost 20 less than last month.
-I am still not sure **how to monetize** this, and I haven't made any effort to list and sell it on any platform.
-I have also reached the point where I should automate the process a bit more, because I am spending too much time reviewing the job offers.
-Once I have done that, I will try to sell newsletter ads, or even try to become an affiliate for some Data Science related course.
+I added less than 10 subscribers in February, with the total slightly above 2060 now.

 ## [X Topics][xtopics]